 Company's exposure to credit risk is affected mainly by the specific characteristics of each individual customer.
 The statistics associated with the Company's customer base, including the default risk that exists in a specific market and country where customers are in operation, have a limited effect on credit risk since there is no geographic concentration of credit risk.
-With the exception of the parent company HELLENIC CABLES and its affiliated company ICME ECAB which is based in Romania, no customer participates in Company's income by more than 10%, while no customer has any open balance higher than 10% of all receivables, with the exception of a construction firm, which is a subsidiary of Enel, on whose behalf construction contract work is performed and management believes that there is no credit risk.
+There is no customer accounting for more than 10% in Group income while no customer has any open balance higher than 10% of all receivables.